 If you shot film regularly, it’s likely you’ve already had a double exposure accident, but with some forethought, create unique and artsy imagery by adding double exposures to your shooting repertoire.
-A double exposure is exposing the film twice with two different images and can be easily done on your Holga, Diana and other toy camera by simply not advancing the film.
+A double exposure is exposing the film twice with two different images and can be easily done on your Holga, Diana, and other toy cameras by simply not advancing the film.
 There’s even a hack to do double exposures with disposable film cameras.

 There’s no right or wrong way to create a double exposure, but here are some tips and different techniques to consider:

 Exposure and Lighting Conditions

 Because it’s exposing the film twice you’ll have better results in lower lighting conditions.
 If your camera has F-Stop settings, you can get more detail if underexpose by 1 stop.

 Shadows on one exposure will allow the details to show through from the second exposure.
 You can compose your double exposure by keeping a mental note and lining up shadows and highlights.

 To start, you may want to consider keeping on the exposures limited to simple images.
 Two busy exposures can be chaotic or hard to see.

 Using a tripod, remove or add an object for the second exposure.